aidenovic/aidenovic/README.md

 - 👀 I’m interested in Development
 - 🌱 I’m currently learning Phyton
 - 💞️ I’m looking to collaborate on international projects
-- 📫 How to reach me @aidenistic
+- 📫 How to reach me @aidenovic

 <!---
 aidenistic/aidenistic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.